JDP-Security/security-research-papers/2026-05-12-llamaindex-selfnuke-disclosure.md

 Because `StorageContext` passes caller-supplied paths directly to its underlying key-value store without boundary checking, any application saving index state from an untrusted context (e.g., a user session ID or an LLM-generated directory name) is instantly vulnerable to directory traversal.
 This transforms a low-level framework bug into a highly exploitable real-world vulnerability.

+> **This is the vector that matters most in production.** Developers rarely call `SimpleKVStore.persist()` directly.
+They call `StorageContext.persist()` — and that call hands untrusted paths straight to the unpatched sink.

 #### **1.4 The Agentic Attack Vector: LLMs as Proxies**
 In modern agentic architectures, developers rarely hardcode user input directly into file paths.
 Instead, they rely on the LLM to dynamically generate metadata, project names, or workspace directories based on context.
 This introduces a new attack surface: **Indirect Prompt Injection leading to Path Traversal.**